Bavarescoj/Bavarescoj/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Juan, a multi-passionate human in love with technology, creativivity, human experiences, and finding ways to connect the three of them.
+I'm Juan, a multi-passionate human in love with technology, creativivity, human experiences, and finding ways to connect the three of them. <br><br>
 Experienced in C++, Java and Python.

-🌱 I’m currently learning React and Machine Learning
+🌱 I’m currently learning React and Machine Learning <br>
-📫 How to reach me: bavaresco.juan@gmail.com
+📫 How to reach me: bavaresco.juan@gmail.com <br>
-🔭 Hobbies: climbing, boardgames, cycling, cooking, running, languages, space
+🔭 Hobbies: climbing, boardgames, cycling, cooking, running, languages, space <br>